Gerald-Waerseggers/GS1-Barcode-Scanner/Docs/scannerreadme.md

 3. **Handle the Scanned Data**:
    - A new row will appear in the table.
    - If no REF is associated with the barcode’s GTIN, input it manually.
-   - If a REF is already mapped, the focus will automatically skip the REF column.
+   - If a REF is already mapped, the focus will automatically skip the REF column and go back to the Input field.
-4. **Input Quantity**:
-   - Enter the quantity for products with the same barcode (not just the same REF).
-   - After inputting the quantity, the focus will automatically return to the scanner input field.
-5. Repeat the process for additional products.
+4. Continue scanning the next product.
+If the scanned product has a matching REF and LOT in the table, its quantity will automatically increment by one.

 #### If the Product Has No GS1 Barcode or a Segmented Barcode

 - Click on **Manual Entry**.
 - A new screen will appear where you can input the product’s details.
 - Click **Add** to confirm, or **Cancel** (or the cross icon) to discard.

+---

+### Handling Zero Quantity Items in Stock Count

+If a product is missing from the shelf and should be recorded with a quantity of zero:

+1. Click **"Select Zero Count Items"**.
+2. Use the filter field to search for the desired product.
+3. Select the product, which will also include all associated REFs.
+4. Click **"Add Zero Count"**.
+5. The selected products will now appear in the table with a quantity of zero.

 ---